minimumattic/recalbox-samba-mount/README.md

 - restart Recalbox and then run ```UI Settings > Update Game List```

-Note: This script is inspired and modified by @Wizard's (https://github.com/WizzardSK) online rom mounting script (Gameflix).
+Note: This script is inspired and modified by @Wizzard's (https://github.com/WizzardSK) online rom mounting script (Gameflix).
 Thanks him for contributions.